 On 2017-10-09, snrk.de underwent a major change.
 I added a blog to the site and rearranged it completely.
 If you previously used links to snrk.de and your browser now doesn’t find them anymore: Some of these links still may work if you replace snrk.de by old.snrk.de.

-In snrk.de you’ll find a few assumptions.
-Among these are the following ones:
+In snrk.de you’ll find a few assumptions:

 - The Beaver‘s lace making is “wrong” (in Carroll’s view) if lace making stands for vivisection.

 - Lewis Carroll liked to create “portmanteau words”.
 I think that the Boots is the maker of Bonnets and Hoods and that the Snark hunting party consists of nine members only, not ten.

 - Last not least, since 2010 I think that the most important assumption is that Thomas Cranmer could be among the historical persons to whom the Baker (with four nicknames related to something which was heated or burned) might be related.

 As a protestant, Cranmer wrote the Forty-Two Articles.
 Under threat, he left those articles behind like the Forty-Two Boxes, which the Baker left behind on the beach.
 Then Carroll associated the Baker with pets of catholic saints: Macarius’ hyenas and Corbinian’s bear.